PA Consulting welcomes Cooper Perkins, enhancing product engineering capabilities as part of its end-to-end innovation offering

 Founded in 2001, Cooper Perkins is a world-class technology development and engineering practice.
 It recently developed a novel drug delivery technology for its client Genentech that enables physically limited patients to safely and easily self-administer treatments.
 Other notable clients include Eli Lilly & Co, FedEx, iRobot, lululemon, Philips, The North Face and Under Armour.
 Cooper Perkins recently teamed up with Essential Design, a part of PA, to develop the Hydrow, an interactive rowing machine which was named one of the Best Inventions of 2020 by Time magazine.

-Co-headquartered in Boston and San Francisco, the Cooper Perkins team will work in partnership with PA's long-established Global Innovation and Technology Center in Cambridge, UK, Essential Design in Boston (joined PA in 2018), and Astro Studios in San Francisco (joined PA in June 2020).
-Cooper Perkins' product engineering strengths will add to PA's end-to-end innovation capabilities, to meet clients' needs from idea generation through to commercialization.
+Co-headquartered in Boston and San Francisco, the Cooper Perkins team will work in partnership with PA's long-established Global Innovation and Technology Centre in Cambridge, UK, Essential Design in Boston (joined PA in 2018), and Astro Studios in San Francisco (joined PA in June 2020).
+Cooper Perkins' product engineering strengths will add to PA's end-to-end innovation capabilities, to meet clients' needs from idea generation through to commercialisation.

 Gerhard Pawelka, CEO at Cooper Perkins, said: "PA Consulting is today exactly what we imagined Cooper Perkins growing into over the next several decades.
 We are thrilled to join our new friends at PA, and our old friends at Essential and Astro, to help shape an exciting new future.
 Our team's expertise is founded in a deep understanding of physical sciences and mathematics principals, and we use our engineering expertise to uncover solutions to particularly vexing problems.
 We look forward to tackling the toughest client challenges as a part of PA."